Ever feel like your home is drowning in paper?

-If you haven’t already, opt for electronic statements from your credit union and other services you use, including cable companies, utility companies and cell phone providers.
+If you haven’t already, opt for electronic statements from your credit union and other services you use:

-“Not only is this a good move for going paperless, it’s also a really good security measure,” says Kelly Liddle, fraud specialist at Dupaco.
+“Not only is this a good move for going paperless, it’s also a really good security measure,” said Jill Gogel, assistant vice president, fraud services at Dupaco Community Credit Union.
 “This way, fraudsters can’t steal your statements from your mailbox, which would give them a picture into your financial world.”

 If you have a Dupaco Visa credit card, you can receive and pay your bills electronically too.